guidion-digital/react-native-simple-canvas/CONTRIBUTING.md

 We love contributions!
 This document explains how to contribute to the React Native Simple Canvas project.

-## Getting Started

-### Prerequisites

-- Node.js >= 18
-- npm
-- React Native development environment (for testing)
-- For iOS development: Xcode and CocoaPods
-- For Android development: Android Studio and SDK

 ### Development Setup

 1. **Fork and clone the repository**